Broncos notebook: Russell Wilson responds to Pete Carroll's jab; Dre'Mont Jones speaks on future

 ENGLEWOOD — The back and forth between Russell Wilson and the Seattle Seahawks won't stop.

-This week's beef between the now-Broncos quarterback and his former team was sparked when Seahawks coach Pete Carroll took a subtle jab at Wilson on Monday.
-Carroll was asked about Seahawks quarterback Geno Smith's success — who has since replaced Wilson — and explained that it was partly due to him wearing a wristband with the offensive playcalls — something Wilson didn't do in his 10 years in Seattle.
+This week's beef between the Broncos quarterback and his former team was sparked when Seahawks coach Pete Carroll took a subtle jab at Wilson Monday.
+Carroll was asked about Seahawks quarterback Geno Smith's success — who has since replaced Wilson — and explained it was partly due to Smith wearing a wristband with the offensive playcalls — something Wilson didn't do in his 10 years in Seattle.

 "It's smoothed things out, sped things up, cleaned things up," Carroll said.
 "And that's part of it, too.
 We never did that before.
 There was resistance to that, so we didn't do that before."

-Carroll's "resistance" comment made waves throughout the NFL and in Denver, as many speculated it was a direct shot at Wilson.
-And of course, Wilson was asked about his former coach's comments on Wednesday at his weekly press conference.
+Carroll's "resistance" comment made waves throughout the NFL and in Denver, as many speculated it was a shot at Wilson.
+And of course, Wilson was asked about his former coach's comments at his weekly press conference Wednesday.

 "I won a lot of games there without [a wrist band] on the wrist," Wilson said.
 "I didn’t know winning or losing mattered if you wore a wrist band or not.
 We do whatever it takes to make sure that we’re rolling, moving and everything else.
 A few times, I definitely wore a wrist band, depending on the game plan, what we had called, and all of that stuff."